Elixir Management 101: How to Master Elixir and Avoid Running Dry Mid-Game

 Final Thoughts on Elixir

-If you practice these habits, you'll notice you stop "running out of elixir" mid-game — instead, you'll often feel like you always have enough.
-That's the secret to climbing in Clash Royale.
+If you practice these habits consistently, you'll notice a dramatic improvement in your gameplay.
+You'll stop "running out of elixir" mid-game because you'll be spending smarter.
+You'll start winning matches where you're underleveled because you're outplaying your opponents strategically.
+That's the secret to climbing the ladder in Clash Royale.